-On March 1, 2019, the Bank completed the acquisition of Banco Dominicano del Progreso, a bank with operations in the Dominican Republic.
+On March 1, 2019, the Bank acquired 97.44% of the voting shares of Banco Dominicano del Progreso, a bank with operations in Dominican Republic in exchange for total consideration of \$440 million in cash.
+The acquired business forms part of the International Banking business segment.